-We also design a simple experiment to investigate whether local statistics can better mitigate distribution shifts among different domains, compared to global statistics.
-Specifically, we simply align the input image distributions based on the region-/global- wise statistics obtained from different datasets.
-(More details of this algorithm can be found in the appendix.)
+\textbf{Proof of concept:} A simple experiment is designed to illustrate how categorical statistics can better mitigate distribution shifts across domains.
+We align the input image distributions based on the categorical statistics obtained from different datasets.
 Then we jointly train these heterogeneous datasets on the aligned input images.
-Our results are summarized in Figure \ref{fig:input_transfer}, which suggests that aligning the data distribution based on region-wise statistics can better mitigate the domain shifts among datasets and therefore achieves better results under the joint training setting.
-This interesting observation further motivates us to design better normalization strategies to further leverage the local statistics during the learning process, as detailed in Section~\ref{sec:method}.
+With class-wise distribution alignment, the model gains an improvement of 0.7\% (91.4\% vs. 90.7\%).
+This suggests that aligning the data distribution based on class-wise statistics can better mitigate domain shifts between datasets and therefore achieve better results in the joint training setting.
+This interesting observation further motivates us to design normalization strategies to further leverage local statistics during the learning process.